-The OpenMed project, supported by the European Union under the Erasmus+ programme, has been working during the period 2015-2018 to raise awareness and facilitate the adoption of Open Educational Resources (OER) and Open Educational Practices (OEP) in the Arab Mediterranean countries, with a particular focus on higher education in Egypt, Jordan, Morocco and Palestine.
+The OpenMed project, supported by the European Union under the Erasmus+ programme, has been working during the period 2015-2018 to raise awareness and to facilitate the adoption of Open Educational Resources (OER) and Open Educational Practices (OEP) in the South-Mediterranean countries, with a particular focus on higher education in Egypt, Jordan, Morocco and Palestine.

 Project Highlights and Achievements

-Over the last 3 years, OpenMed has contributed greatly to having open education placed on the educational agenda in the region, by working with partner institutions and the open education movement worldwide.
+OpenMed has contributed substantially to place open education on the regional educational agenda, by working with partner institutions and the open education movement worldwide.

 OpenMed has been working at three different but connected levels:

-- the policy level, addressing policy development through national dialogues with a range of stakeholders, and through setting multi-country strategic actions on the basis of such dialogues, aimed at maximising the benefits of Open Education to increase the access, the quality and the equity of higher education in the region;
+- policy level, addressing policy development through national dialogues with a wide range of stakeholders, and through setting multi-country strategic actions on the basis of such dialogues, aimed at maximising the benefits of Open Education to increase the access, the quality and the equity of Higher Education in the region;

-- the institutional level, creating innovation Centers for Open Education at the premises of partner universities, and facilitating the development of institutional roadmaps and action plans for the implementation of open education at local and institutional levels;
+- institutional level, creating innovation Centers for Open Education at the premises of each partner university, and facilitating the development of institutional roadmaps and action plans for the implementation of open education at local and institutional levels;

-- the educators level, building and strengthen educators’ capacity to incorporate OER and open practices into their daily teaching in order to bring learning processes and their outcomes closer to learners’ needs.
+- educators level, building and strengthening educators’ capacities to incorporate OER and OEP into their daily teaching in order to bring learning processes and their outcomes closer to learners’ needs.

 Main highlights and achievements over the 3 year period include:

-- A compendium publication and executive summaries in English, French, and Arabic with a review of Open Education globally and in particular the South-Mediterranean region, 11 case studies and a series of video interviews with experts in open education;
+- Compendium publication and executive summaries in English, French, and Arabic with a review of Open Education globally and in particular the South-Mediterranean region, contextual information on countries and partners, webometric analysis, 11 case studies and a series of video interviews with experts in open education;

-- An OER Regional Agenda for the South-Mediterranean Universities, as the starting point for the development of both action plans and roadmaps at institutional level;
+- OER Regional Agenda for the South-Mediterranean Universities, as starting point for the development of both action plans and roadmaps at institutional level;

-- A national declaration about Open Education in Morocco;
+- Institutional Roadmaps on Open Education, and a national declaration about Open Education in Morocco;

-- 8 innovation Centers for Open Education at South-Mediterranean partner universities where technical and networking infrastructure is available to university students, teachers and staff;
+- Innovation Centers for Open Education at eight South-Mediterranean partner universities where technical and networking infrastructure is available to university students, teachers and staff;

-- Training materials of the course “Open Education: fundamentals and approaches, composed by 5 modules, activities, and project works steps, publicly available in English, French, and Arabic;
+- OER Course on “Open Education: fundamentals and approaches” composed by 5 modules, activities and project works steps, openly available in multiple languages (English, French, Arabic) and formats;

-- an active network of experts and educators interested in promoting open education
+- An active network of global experts and educators interested in promoting open education.

 Dissemination & Communication: